Disenchantment and truth | WORLD

 Dreher’s book introduces the reader to a variety of fascinating—and sometimes disturbing—real-life stories about extraordinary events that reveal we live in an enchanted cosmos.

-The final five chapters of Living in Wonder largely focus on the second approach: How does one actually become re-enchanted?
+The final five chapters of Living in Wonder largely focus on the second part: How does one actually become re-enchanted?
 Because Dreher is Orthodox, his guidance includes practices and disciplines, such as the “Jesus Prayer,” that are common among the most devout in his tradition.

 Some evangelicals will feel uneasy about a few of Dreher’s devotional suggestions (e.g., the use of icons), but others will find practices that they can appropriate without compromising their theological convictions.
 In fact, a few evangelical leaders have done just that.
 The works of Biola philosopher J.P.
 Moreland (Finding Quiet and Kingdom Triangle) and the late USC philosopher Dallas Willard (The Spirit of the Disciplines) come to mind.